codankra/codankramer.com/README.md

 # Personal Website 🚀

 Built with Gatsby, and Bootstrap!
+I usually prefer the Next.js framework and Tailwind for CSS, but love to see what's out there by getting my hands dirty with other industry trends, frameworks, tools and styles.
+I think my simple personal SPA is a great candidate for trying out different tech!

 ## What's inside? 🧐